openminted/install-tutorial/README.md

 ### Hardware requirements

 The hardware requirements for OpenMinTeD platform depend on the version that is being installed.
-More informations can be found  [here](https://github.com/openminted/install-tutorial/blob/master/hardware-requirements.md).
+More information can be found  [here](https://github.com/openminted/install-tutorial/blob/master/hardware-requirements.md).

 ### Software requirements